Browns’ playoff chances take hit with 23-16 loss to Jets

 UP NEXT

-Browns: Host AFC North champion Pittsburgh next Sunday.
+Browns: Host AFC North champion Pittsburgh next Sunday, needing a win to clinch a playoff berth.

 Jets: Wrap up their season at New England next Sunday.